Brett Dobson

-Early Life and Career
+Early life and career

 Dobson is the son of Heather and Richard Dobson and has a younger sister, Kylea who plays lacrosse at The University of Louisville.
+Dobson was diagnosed with type 1 diabetes in his childhood, and transitioned to goaltender to help manage his condition while still playing lacrosse.
 Dobson attended The Hill Academy for 3 Seasons as well as playing Junior A Lacrosse for the Whitby Warriors, where he would spend 5 seasons.
-Dobson was only able to compete in 4 seasons due to the COVID 19 Pandemic.
+Dobson was only able to compete in 4 seasons due to the COVID-19 Pandemic.

-Collegiate Career
+Collegiate career

 Dobson arrived on the campus of St. Bonaventure University in the fall of 2018, as the first recruit in program history with Inside Lacrosse ranking him the 12th goalie in his class.
 With the program beginning from scratch, Dobson was able to start all 4 years and leave his mark on the program, holding school records for the Most Saves in A Single Season (252 Saves), Highest Save Percentage in A Single Season (66.5%), and Most Saves in A Single Game (27) to name a few.
 In his senior year, Dobson was the 2022 MAAC Defensive Player of The Year, 2nd Team All American by Inside Lacrosse & USA Lacrosse Magazine, 3rd Team All American per USILA, Was named to the Tewaaraton Award Watch List, and led the entire Nation in Save Percentage.
 With the COVID-19 Pandemic hitting in 2020, all spring athletes were granted an extra year of eligibility.
 Following Dobson's Senior Season, he decided to forgo his 5th year of eligibility and entire his name into the 2022 PLL Draft.

-PLL Career
+PLL career

 Dobson, was selected 12th overall to the Archers Lacrosse Club in the 2022 PLL Entry Draft, where he was the first goalie taken off the board, becoming the first ever St. Bonaventure player to be selected in a professional lacrosse draft.
 In his first season with the Archers, he started one game against the number 1 seeded Whipsnakes where he posted a 52% Save Percentage, Collecting 14 saves and giving up 13 goals in a losing effort in his first professional start in the PLL.

+In Dobson's first season as a starter, he led Archers to an 8-2 record, the best in the regular season, and he was a finalist for the Oren Lyons Goalie of the Year Award.
+Archers would eventually win the PLL Championship with Dobson being named Championship MVP having stopped 18 of 31 shots in the final.